JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 By running the size estimation and radius estimation at the same time (they can be combined into a single broadcast), the leader can get a constant stream of size estimations and radii, then use the radius to determine the window size when averaging the sizes.
 We then use this final size estimate when comparing clusters to determine which one will win a merge.

-I find it fun that we relied on the original cluster ID algorithm to elect a leader, which was then used for size estimation, which is now being used to improve the cluster ID algorithm.
 Let's watch a live simulation, where we should see the smaller clusters are always subsumed by the larger clusters.

 <div id="p5-canvas-container" style="
   display: flex;
   justify-content: center;
   align-items: center;
-  width: 130%; /* Fill the parent container (blog post) */
+  width: 100%; /* Fill the parent container (blog post) */
   max-width: 100%; /* Ensure no overflow */
 "></div>